-- supporting the Computing Subject Leader with hardware issues. - checking and keeping up to date with computer related problems written down in the "issues" book. - liasing with the computing coordinator and staff on general maintenance issues. - installing new software onto the server and computers.

-- sourcing parts required for hardware issues - installing and updating of the school virus software provided by LEA. - backing up data from the schools server. - keeping a database of school hardware up to date. - overseeing with the computing coordinator the disposal of decommissioned hardware.
+- supporting the Computing Subject Leader with hardware issues. - checking and keeping up to date with computer related problems. - liasing with the computing coordinator and staff on general maintenance issues. - installing new software onto the server and computers. - sourcing parts required for hardware issues - installing and updating of the school virus software provided by LEA. - backing up data from the schools server. - keeping a database of school hardware up to date. - overseeing with the computing coordinator the disposal of decommissioned hardware.